 Take the short street through the Old Town and churchyard.
 Cross over onto an alleyway leading into a Recreation Ground.
 Keep ahead across Jenner's Field and along the right-hand edge of Beacon Field.

-From the pub cross Church Road and take the short street on the right towards the church, passing an information panel on the right (The Church Old Town) about the historic houses in this area.
+From the pub cross Church Road and take the short street of historic houses on the right, passing an information panel about the Lingfield Conservation Area on the right-hand wall (The Church Old Town).
 Enter the churchyard and fork left onto the path going around the large parish church of Ss Peter and Paul11, which is well worth visiting: its entrance is through the west door in the tower.

 The return route to the station also goes through the churchyard so you will have another chance to visit the church later.